5 Most Effective Salmon Fishing Rigs Used By Salmon Guides

 By keeping the hook gap open and the hook point exposed, the fish often hooks itself, especially in currents.
 This simple adjustment can significantly increase your catch rate.

-Choosing the Appropriate Leader Size for Your Salmon Fishing Rigs
+Appropriate Leader Size Salmon Rigs

 Our Team photographer with a big Chinook salmon